translate/virtaal/docs/placeables.rst

 Selecting and Inserting
 =======================
-To select which placeable to insert, press <Alt+Right> to move the highlighting to the correct placeable.
-You can insert the currently highlighted placeable by pressing <Alt+Down>.
+To select which placeable to insert, press :kbd:`Alt+Right` to move the highlighting to the correct placeable.
+You can insert the currently highlighted placeable by pressing :kbd:`Alt+Down`.
 After you have inserted a placeable, the next placeable will be highlighted.